Skip to content

-Amy Bennett creates brunette balayage, brown balayage, lived-in blonding, and soft dimensional color from her one-on-one studio on Vernon Street in Roseville.
+Amy Bennett creates brunette and brown balayage in Roseville, CA, with clear price guidance, lived-in placement, and soft dimensional color from her one-on-one appointments inside Lucas & Co Salon on Vernon Street.

 The appointment starts with your current color, old lightener, haircut, inspiration, and maintenance goals.
 That context shapes the placement, gloss, timing, and follow-up plan before lightener touches the hair.